IvanPartsunev/survey_app_api/README.md

 ## Plans for the Future

-- **Anonymous Participation**:
-  Unregistered users will be able to answer questions and add comments.
-However, update operations on answers will be permitted for a limited time after submitting a response.

 - **Extended Question Types**:
   More flexible question types will be added to allow for more complex surveys.